-The input and recommendations submitted during the public hearing were considered, together with the recommendations and feedback provided by the Los Angeles County Office of Education, and the necessary revisions were made to the document.
+The public hearing on June 8th will be an opportunity for the public to provide additional input and recommendations, which will be considered together with any recommendations and feedback provided by the Los Angeles County Office of Education.
 It is our goal that the 2021-2024 LCAP and the district budget will be adopted by the Board of Trustees at the board meeting scheduled for June 22nd, 2021.
 Once approved, the LCAP will be posted on our CUSD website.